American Hazelnut Corylus americana

 Leaf: Fall Blooms: Winter/early spring Nut/Fruit/Seed: Late summer/fall

-Insects, Diseases, and Other Plant Problems: No serious insect or disease problems: Can be visited by scale, leafhoppers and various foliage-eating caterpillars.
+Insects, Diseases, and Other Plant Problems: Although there are no serious issues, this plant can be visited by Japanese beetles, scale, leaf hoppers, and various foliage-eating caterpillars.
 Has occasional problems with leaf spots, blight, and crown gall.
-This plant suffers damage from deer
+This plant suffers moderate damage from deer.
+It is not salt tolerant.

 - See this plant in the following landscape: